crashoverride777/swifty-receipt-validator/README.md

         // Transaction is in queue, user has been charged.
 Client should complete the transaction. let productId = transaction.payment.productIdentifier

+        let validationRequest = SRVPurchaseRequest(
+            productId: productId,
-        // Enter your shared secret if your have set one on iTunes, otherwise set to nil receiptValidator.validatePurchase(forProductId: productId, sharedSecret: nil) { result in switch result {
+            sharedSecret: "your secret or nil" // Enter your shared secret if your have set one on iTunes, otherwise set to nil
+        )

+        receiptValidator.validatePurchase(for: request) { result in
+            switch result {

            case .success(let response):